mennylevinski/secuditor-scripts/README.md

 # Secuditor Scripts

-A collection of open-source Windows security diagnostic scripts used by the Secuditor project.
+A collection of open source Windows security diagnostic scripts used by the Secuditor project.

 All scripts in this repository are licensed under the MIT License and may be used independently.

 The full [Secuditor Free](https://github.com/secuditor/secuditor-free) application is distributed separately as closed-source freeware.